semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 <details>
   <summary>Why do I need to clone the repository every time?</summary>
-  <div>Remember that each job gets a brand new VM, so besides from a few pre-installed utilities, there is nothing in the local disk.
+  <div>Remember that each job gets a brand new VM, so besides a few pre-installed utilities, there is nothing in the local disk.
 You have to clone the repository inside the job VM to do any work on it.</div>
 </details>